radcamp/radcamp.github.io/Kigali2023/vm-technical-configuration.md

 inside a new x86_64 UTM image installed with Ubuntu server.
 After installing ubuntu server in a VM i pretty much followed the above install instructions exactly (for the ipyrad/feems config).
 The only differences are:
+* `apt install libpoppler-dev spice-vdagent` - libpoppler-dev is for feems/fiona and spice-vdagent gives clipboard sharing to the vm

+## Hacking Qatar airways captive portal
+I was trying to do some research and went to a random google [group page](https://groups.google.com/g/linux.debian.user/c/zxtMg9-qduY) and got a weird message about: `"Fortinet" wasn’t installed properly on your computer or the network:`.
+I had given up on trying to `apt install` anything on my ubuntu vm running on my laptop because it was hanging at `0% [waiting for headers]` and i figured the satalite internet provides are probably filtering heavy traffic.
+Anyway, I was like "why would they care about this google groups site?" and then i was like "maybe they are just doing something very dumb in the filtering, so i looked at the default apt repository which is us.archive.ubuntu.com/ubuntu, and I went to that site in a browser.
+Hangs.
+I opened up that site in elinks on a remote computer that I know is not firewalled and it popped right up.
+Then i tried dropping the 'us.' from the beginning (back on my laptop in a browser on the airplane) and it popped right up fine, so they are filtering the hostname in a simple way.
+I updated my /etc/apt/sources.list to remove the 'us.' from all the repos, did an `apt update` and now i can apt install just fine.
+How weird.
+Fortinet is a security companty that sells firewall software and stuff.

 ## Getting the network passthrough ports working
 This is maybe not easy or at least not straightforward on the UTM version